eric-volz/DefichainPython/docs/source/api/node/index.rst

 You can find more explanations :ref:`below <Node requestStructure>`

+.. admonition:: New Logger available
+    :class: caution

+    If you want to log all requests and results, you can use the new :ref:`Logger` Class.

 Node Modules
 ------------

-.. admonition:: Documentation of modules
-    :class: important

-    I will keep documenting more methods. :ref:`Here<instruction progressAndUpdates>` you can follow the progress.

 .. toctree::